chenxingqiang/secret-learn/doc/modules/array_api.rst

 Note on device support for ``float64``
 --------------------------------------

-Certain operations within jax-sklearn will automatically perform operations on floating-point values with `float64` precision to prevent overflows and ensure correctness (e.g., :func:`metrics.pairwise.euclidean_distances`).
+Certain operations within secret-learn will automatically perform operations on floating-point values with `float64` precision to prevent overflows and ensure correctness (e.g., :func:`metrics.pairwise.euclidean_distances`).
 However, certain combinations of array namespaces and devices, such as `PyTorch on MPS` (see :ref:`mps_support`) do not support the `float64` data type.
-In these cases, jax-sklearn will revert to using the `float32` data type instead.
+In these cases, secret-learn will revert to using the `float32` data type instead.
 This can result in different behavior (typically numerically unstable results) compared to not using array API dispatching or using a device with `float64` support.